jhsu802701/generic_gem/README.md

 * The Code of Conduct and MIT license are automatically included.
 (It's easier to remove them than to remember to add them.)
 * Your name is automatically filled in the file LICENSE.txt and in the gemspec file.
+* The gem description in the gemspec file is "GENERIC DESCRIPTION" to enable the "rake install" command.
+* The gem summary in the gemspec file is "GENERIC SUMMARY" to enable the "rake install" command.
+* Your email address is automatically provided in the gemspec file.
 * RSpec testing is automatically included and installed.
 Your gem will pass the initial meaningless tests.
 * The version number is set to 0.0.0.
 * The bin/console and bin/setup script files are made executable.
+* A working Rakefile is provided.
 * The gem_test.sh script is added to the gem's root directory.
 This is the 1-step test procedure that executes the bin/setup script (which includes the "bundle install" command) AND the command "rake".
 Just enter the command "sh gem_test.sh" command to start the process.
-It is
-*
+When you clone your gem's source code onto a machine with a fresh Ruby on Rails installation, running the gem_test.sh script should confirm that all of the details needed to make your gem work are complete.
+* The .gitignore file includes .DS_Store and the directories tmp and tmp*.
+* Instructions on using the gem_test.sh and gem_console.sh scripts are included in the README.md file.

 ## Installation